 These five tips on how to digitally market an accounting firm can help promote the firm, drive new customer acquisition, stay top of mind with current customers, expand services offered to current customers and more.

 5 Tips on How to Market an Accounting Firm

 When we look at these tips holistically, an important common thread runs throughout — analytics.
-As you adjust your accounting firm’s digital marketing strategy, create content and target prospects, make sure you are analyzing the data.
-How many emails were opened?
-How well is your website and content showing up in search results?
-Who is commenting on your posts?
+Data is boss and it is why digital marketing is so important because it allows for data be analyzed.
+Regularly, review the number of opened emails, how well your website and content show up in search results, whether comments are made to your social media post.
 Looking at this information in detail provides insight on what’s working, what’s not, and what needs to be adjusted.
 Google Analytics is a great free tool that’s easy to add any website and will help you analyze what’s working and what isn’t.

 The bottom line is that remaining relevant in the accounting profession is a never-ending process.
 Updating online marketing strategies and building a loyal digital following is critical in reaching today’s consumer.
-If you’re open and agile enough to make technology a priority and work it into your marketing strategy, you’ll realize a true competitive advantage and build a strong foundation for growth for years to come.
+If you are open and agile enough to make technology a priority, including having a digital marketing strategy, you will realize a true competitive advantage in a busy and crowded market.